-The Bible commands us to keep on meeting together as Christians, that is, to go to church.
-“And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some“ (Hebrews 10:24-25).
+The Bible commands us to keep on meeting together as Christians whenever possible.
+“And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some” (Hebrews 10:24-25).
 So, if there are church services you could attend regularly, you are supposed to do so.

 Part of Christ